Reach by Kenroy George

 Jack St. Kloud returns to Grenada, disillusioned by years of building systems for corporations that extract value without giving back.

-He's determined to stay away from the game—until a crisis forces his hand.
+He's determined to stay away from the game—until a climate crisis forces his hand.

 "A person who refuses to lead discovers that leadership is not a crown—it's coordination—and the future depends on whether he can teach people to cooperate before climate collapse forces a harsher kind of order."

 Reach is a near-future technothriller that explores the intersection of AI, climate crisis, and Caribbean identity.
-Through Jack's journey, we witness the struggle between individual refusal and collective necessity—and discover what it truly means to coordinate rather than control.
+Through Jack's journey from reluctant technologist to architect of cooperation, we discover what it truly means to coordinate rather than control.

 Start reading now: Download Chapter 1 free in EPUB, PDF, or MOBI format.
 Scroll down to the sample chapter section to get started.